 Aisha A. Upton and Jalia Joseph

-Zakiya Luna is Associate Professor of Sociology and Feminist Studies at University of California, Santa Barbara.
+Zakiya Luna is Associate Professor of Sociology and Dean’s Distinguished Professorial Scholar at Washington University in Saint Louis.
 Her research, teaching and community work are in the areas of social movements, human rights and health.
 Her research on the reproductive justice movement includes the book Reproductive Rights as Human Rights: Women of Color and the Fight for Reproductive Justice (NYU Press).

-Whitney Pirtle is Assistant Professor of Sociology and McArthur Foundation Chair in International Justice and Human Rights at the University of California, Merced, where she directs the Sociology of Health and Equity (SHE) Lab.
-She is a critical race, Black feminist scholar currently studying disparities in Covid-19, racial formation in South Africa, and racism on college campuses.
-She was a 2018 Ford Foundation Postdoc Awardee and was awarded the 2020 A. Wade Smith Award for Teaching, Mentoring, and Service from the Association of Black Sociologists.
+Whitney N. Laster Pirtle is Assistant Professor of Sociology and McArthur Foundation Chair in International Justice and Human Rights at the University of California, Merced, where she directs the Sociology of Health and Equity (SHE) Lab.
+She is a critical race, Black feminist scholar currently studying disparities in COVID-19, racial formation in South Africa and racism on college campuses.

 Michele Tracy Berger, Department of Women's and Gender Studies, University of North Carolina-Chapel Hill